Robert L. Jones Jr.

-Professor Jones taught and supervised students in a general civil practice at the Legal Aid Clinic from 2002-2012.
-He currently teaches in a variety of experiential learning programs including the Chicago Program, the Appalachia Externship, the Asylum Externship, student pro bono initiatives, and the GALILEE Program, an immersion experience through which law students learn about legal problems of the urban poor.
-He has been a member of the Executive Committee of the Clinical Section of the Association of American Law Schools since 2009, including serving as Chair in 2012.
+Jones taught and supervised students in a general civil practice at the Legal Aid Clinic from 2002-2012.
+He subsequently focused on developing and teaching externship courses.
+His current offerings include the Public Interest Externship, the 7th Circuit Practice Externship, the Appalachia Externship, and the GALILEE program, an immersion experience through which law students learn about legal problems of the urban poor.
+He was a member of the Executive Committee of the Section on Clinical Legal Education of the Association of American Law Schools from 2009-2013, including serving as Chair in 2012.
+He is currently active with the Externship Committee of the AALS Clinical Section.
 His scholarly interests include legal ethics and clinical education.

 LAW75800, Appalachia Externship

 LAW75736 & 70736, Public Interest Externship

 LAW75737, 7th Circuit Practice Externship